 A chemical with a small LD50 (e.g. 1 mg/kg) is considered extremely toxic.
 A chemical with a large LD50 (e.g. 2,000 mg/kg or above) is considered slightly toxic.
 The value of the LD50 also depends upon how the chemical is administered (e.g. orally or by injection).

-The LD50 isn’t the complete story because it doesn’t tell us the rate at which the chemical becomes toxic as the dose increases.
+The LD50 isn’t the complete story because it doesn’t tell us the rate at which the chemical (caffeine in our case) becomes toxic as the dose increases.

 What does this LD50 mean when drinking coffee?

-That is, you would need to ingest about 4 g of caffeine in one dose at the same time to have potentially lethal effects.
-How many cups of coffee would you need to drink at one time to ingest 4g?
+You would need to ingest about 2 g of caffeine in one dose simultaneously to have potentially lethal effects.
+How many cups of coffee would you need to drink all at once to ingest 2g of caffeine?

-Let us assume that a 30ml single shot of espresso coffee has about 3.11 mg/ml of caffeine (we use mg, ml, kg for our calculations because most scientific studies use the metric system).
-This gives a total of 93.3 mg caffeine in one 30 ml shot.
-The quantity of 3.11 mg/ml is taken from a scientific article by Poole&2019 and we refer to this article in the calculations below.
+Let us assume that a 30 ml single shot of espresso coffee has about 3.11 mg/ml of caffeine (we use mg, ml, kg for our calculations because most scientific studies use the metric system).

-In this case, you would need to drink about 43 shots, or 1290 ml (44 fl.oz) of espresso all in one go!
+Consequently, you would need to drink over 21 shots or 630 ml (21 fl. oz) of espresso in one go!
 Is this possible?
 Maybe, but why the heck would you?

 What is a Cup of Coffee?

-Often we may think of having a ‘cup of coffee’, but we are not immediately aware of the volume of that ‘cup’.
+We may often think of having a ‘cup of coffee’, but we are not immediately aware of that ‘cup’ volume.
 In fact, the volume of a ‘cup’ can vary considerably.
-There is a standard called a US legal cup (about 240ml or 8 fl.oz) and this seems to be used in a cafe to serve long black, Americano, latte, cappuccino, mocha, or flat white.
+There is a standard called a US legal cup (about 240ml or 8 fl. oz), which seems to be used in a cafe to serve long black, Americano, latte, cappuccino, mocha, or flat white.

 Kitchen Aid KCM1208DG Pour Over Coffee Maker

-A ‘cup’ of espresso is also usually about 30 ml (1 fl.oz).
-And cafes such as Starbucks have a range of ‘cup’ sizes as follows:
+A ‘cup’ of espresso is usually about 30 ml (1 fl. oz).
+Cafes such as Starbucks have a range of ‘cup’ sizes as follows:

 What is a Coffee Unit?

-The varying sizes of a ‘cup of coffee’ can cause problems, especially when trying to compare caffeine content and human consumption in scientific studies.
+The varying sizes of a ‘cup of coffee’ can cause problems, especially when comparing caffeine content and human consumption in scientific studies.

-If you don’t have a ‘standard’ in a scientific study then it is difficult to make comparisons between scientific data.
+If you don’t have a ‘standard’ in a scientific study, it is difficult to compare scientific data.
 The lack of a standard also results in many different values and potential misclassifications of coffee (and caffeine) consumption.

-A ‘coffee unit’ is useful because it may avoid misclassification of coffee consumption.
-That is, a coffee drinker may think that he/she drank ‘3’ cups of coffee in a day, but the coffee unit may indicate that he/she actually drunk ‘4’ cups of coffee.
-Thus, the coffee drinker underestimated their coffee (and caffeine) intake for the day.
+A ‘coffee unit’ is useful because it may avoid misclassifying coffee consumption.
+That is, a coffee drinker may think that he/she drank ‘3’ cups of coffee in a day, but the coffee unit may indicate that he/she actually drank ‘4’ cups.
+Thus, the coffee drinker underestimated their daily coffee (and caffeine) intake.

 PLEASE NOTE